 - One of more User Service Description objects (see clause 5.2.3), each describing an MBS User Service Session that is associated with:

-- One or more Distribution Session Description objects (see clause 5.2.4), each of which references a Session Description document [8] (see clause 5.2.5) that may be packaged with the User Service Descriptions document for delivery to the MBS Client in the same User Service Bundle (see clause 5.3.4), and each of which may optionally reference an Object Repair Parameters object (see clause 5.2.7) describing the object repair parameters for the MBS Distribution Session in question.
+- One or more Distribution Session Description objects (see clause 5.2.4), each of which references a Session Description document [8] (see clause 5.2.5) that may be packaged with the User Service Descriptions document for delivery to the MBS Client in the same User Service Bundle (see clause 5.3.4).
+Each may optionally reference a Time Synchronization Parameters object (see clause 5.2.11), and each may optionally reference an Object Repair Parameters object (see clause 5.2.7) describing the object repair parameters for the MBS Distribution Session in question.

 - Zero or more alternative Application Service Description objects (see clause 5.2.5), each of which references an Application Service Entry Point document (see clause 5.2.6) that may be packaged with the User Service Description document for delivery to the MBS Client in the same User Service Bundle (see clause 5.3.4).
 Additional resources referenced by the Application Service Entry Point document may also be packaged into the User Service Bundle.